jorgejavierleon/app-test/README.md

 - For the queue jobs I'm using predis.
 It needs to be installed in order to run the worker with php artisan horizon
 - To import subscriber via csv you neet to put the file in /storage/app/subscribers.csv.
 Right now the app chunks the file in groups of 600 to do the insrts at a time
     - The Api endpoint for creating subscribers requires token bearer authentication.
 The token is in the database seeder.
+This is a cURL example of a post to the api
+`curl --location --request POST 'http://synolia.test/api/subscribers?firstname=Pedro&lastname=Perez&email=pedro3@example.com&city=Caracas&country=Chile&birthday=1982-03-23' \
+--header 'Authorization: Bearer siExyCGoRW8QD1pljDU5E1FWBNeRhEv5QJPsrmj0Szq3jBtZz95G8uyVDjMI'` With that petition you should get this 201 response
+`{
+    "created": true,
+    "data": {
+        "firstname": "Pedro",
+        "lastname": "Perez",
+        "email": "pedro3@example.com",
+        "birthday": "1982-03-23",
+        "city": "Caracas",
+        "country": "Chile",
+        "updated_at": "2021-01-26T11:46:00.000000Z",
+        "created_at": "2021-01-26T11:46:00.000000Z",
+        "id": 300003
+    }
+}`

+if the request dont pass validation you should get something like this 422 response `{
+    "message": "The given data was invalid.",
+    "errors": {
+        "email": [
+            "The email has already been taken."
+        ],
+        "city": [
+            "The city field is required."
+        ]
+    }
+}`